TheSavageTeddy/wirelessRubberDuckyPicoW/README.md

 This is a Rubber Ducky for Pico W that can be controlled wirelessly, over wifi (is there a name for this kind of rubber ducky?).
 Note that you need a **Raspberry Pico W**, not a Pico, as you need the wireless functionality in order to host a webserver.

+A rubber ducky emulates a keyboard/mouse, sending keystrokes to the target computer.
+With this repo you can make your own using a Raspberry Pico W for just $6, and connect to it over Wifi, as it hosts a webserver where you can input commands to run and send keystrokes!

 ![](https://i.imgur.com/ecBBiUv.png)

 ## Installation & Usage